Bakterija/Volum/README.md

 ## Tested on Debian, Mint and Ubuntu
 Run "install.sh" to install required software

-Run "install qpaeq**.sh" to install the optional equalizer
+Run "install qpaeq**.sh" to install an optional equalizer

+Run "install pulseaudio-**.sh" to install a different optional equalizer

 Run "make desktop launcher.py" to make a desktop launcher